-27 Children's Centre Staff
+27. Children's Centre Staff

-27.1 Children's Centre staff who are employed by the school are required to follow the school's Child Protection Procedures as outlined in the school Child Protection Policy.
+Children's Centre staff who are employed by the school are required to follow the school's child protection procedures as outlined in the school Child Protection Policy.
 Schools are not required to have separate policies to cover Early Years Foundation Stage requirements provided the requirements are already met through an existing policy (Statutory Framework for the Early Years Foundation Stage 2021, page 21, 3.3).
-Children's Centre Managers who are employed by the school and acting as designated/deputy designated safeguarding leads must be trained to the same standard as all other designated leads in school.
+Children's Centre managers who are employed by the school and acting as designated/deputy designated safeguarding leads must be trained to the same standard as all other designated leads in school.

-27.2 Documentation
+27.1 Documentation

-27.2.1 Children's Centre staff who are employed by the school are required to adhere to school policies and procedures and complete appropriate documentation as required.
+Children's Centre staff who are employed by the school are required to adhere to school policies and procedures and complete appropriate documentation as required.
+FCCC staff do not use CPOMs but keep their own secure electronic records.

-27.3 Photography / visual records:
+27.2 Photography / visual records:

-- 27.3.1 Photographs of people including children may be considered personal data, as defined by the Data Protection Act (2018) if an individual can be identified from the photograph or image. - 27.3.2 Photographs must not be displayed in a public place including Leeds City Council (LCC) buildings or facilities without the specific consent of their parent or carer.
-This also includes displays created by members of staff, departmental publicity or marketing material, social media platforms or material created by any external organisation. - 27.3.3 Publicity and invitations relating to a Children's Centre event or provision must carry notification that photographs which might identify individuals may only be taken for personal or family purposes.
+Photographs of people including children may be considered personal data, as defined by the Data Protection Act (2018) if an individual can be identified from the photograph or image.

+Photographs must not be displayed in a public place including Leeds City Council (LCC) buildings or facilities without the specific consent of their parent or carer.
+This also includes displays created by members of staff, departmental publicity or marketing material, social media platforms or material created by any external organisation.

+Publicity and invitations relating to a Children's Centre event or provision must carry notification that photographs which might identify individuals may only be taken for personal or family purposes.

-- 27.3.4 Where staff suspect someone might be taking photographs or images for other purposes, they should challenge the individual concerned and ask them to stop or to leave the event. - 27.3.5 Permission must be sought from parents and or carers for any photographs or images to be taken of children in line with the schools photograph/video policy.
+Where staff suspect someone might be taking photographs or images for other purposes, they should challenge the individual concerned and ask them to stop or to leave the event.

+Permission must be sought from parents and/or carers for any photographs or images to be taken of children in line with the schools photograph/video policy.

-27.4 Use of personal technology/equipment
+27.3 Use of personal technology/equipment

-- 27.4.1 Children's Centre staff are not permitted to use personal equipment capable of recording images, moving images or sounds and those used for accessing the internet such as mobile phones, cameras, video cameras and laptops during work time in those areas designated for use by children. - 27.4.2 The use of personal mobile phones is limited to staff areas for example the staff room and should be in line with the agreed online safety policy in school. - 27.4.3 If staff take children on outings from the children's centre a mobile phone without a camera should be provided for staff to use in case of an emergency.
-Staff must ensure that children are kept safe and supervised during any period that the phone is being used. - 27.4.4 Adults attending groups in a Children's Centre are only permitted to use mobile phones in designated areas and should be advised where these are.
+Children's Centre staff are not permitted to use personal equipment capable of recording images, moving images or sounds and those used for accessing the internet such as mobile phones, cameras, video cameras and laptops during work time in those areas designated for use by children.

+The use of personal mobile phones is limited to staff areas for example the staff room and should be in line with the agreed online safety and acceptable use policies in school.

+If staff take children on outings from the children's centre a mobile phone without a camera should be provided for staff to use in case of an emergency.
+Staff must ensure that children are kept safe and supervised during any period that the phone is being used.

+Adults attending groups in a Children's Centre are only permitted to use mobile phones in designated areas and should be advised where these are.
 The only exception to this is where parents are using the Best Beginnings Baby Buddy app during group sessions (Baby Buddy is a mobile phone app which provides a 'personal baby expert' which guides parents/parents to be through pregnancy and the first six months of baby's life).
 Staff who are leading group sessions need to be clear with parents/carers that the use of their mobile phones during groups must be to access the Baby Buddy App only and are not to be used for any other purposes during group sessions.

-27.5 Family Outreach Workers
+27.4 Family Outreach Workers (FOW)